 FI is wholly owned by Fisher Investments, Inc. Since Inception, Fisher Investments, Inc. has been 100% Fisher-family and employee owned, currently Fisher Investments Inc. beneficially owns 100% of Fisher investments (FI), as listed in Schedule A to FI's form ADV Part 1.
 Ken and Sherrilyn Fisher, as co-trustees of their family trust, beneficially own more than 75% of Fisher Investments, Inc., as noted in Schedule B to FI's Form ADV Part 1.
 FIE outsources portfolio management to FI.
 FI's Investment Policy Committee is responsible for all strategic investment decisions.
-The Fisher Joint Investment Oversight Committee (IOC) is responsible for overseeing FI's management of portfolios that have been outsourced to FI.
+FIE's Investment Oversight Committee (IOC) is responsible for overseeing FI's management of portfolios that have been outsourced to FI.
 Matters arising pursuant to FI's portfolio management policies are elevated to the IOC.
+This document has been approved and is being communicated by Fisher Investments Europe Limited.

-This document has been approved and is being communicated by Fisher Investments Ireland Limited.
 The foregoing information constitutes the general views of Fisher Investments and should not be regarded as personalised investment advice or a reflection of the performance of Fisher Investments or its clients.
 Investing in financial markets involves the risk of loss and there is no guarantee that all or any capital invested will be repaid.
 Past performance is never a guarantee nor reliable indicator of future results.
 Other methods may produce different results, and the results for individual portfolios or different periods may vary depending on market conditions and the composition of a portfolio or index.
 The value of investments and the income from them will fluctuate with world financial markets and international currency exchange rates.
 If you have asked us to comment on a particular security then the information should not be considered a recommendation to purchase or sell the security for you or anyone else.
-We provide our general comments to vou based on information we believe to be reliable.
+We provide our general comments to you based on information we believe to be reliable.
 There can be no assurances that we will continue to hold this view; and we may change our views at any time based on new information, analysis or reconsideration.
 Some of the information we have produced for you may have been obtained from a third party source that is not affiliated with Fisher Investments.
 Fisher Investments requests that this information be used for your confidential and personal use.
+This document may be considered advertising within the meaning of article 68(1) of the Swiss Financial Services Act dated June 15, 2018 (status as of January 1, 2020).